Alocasia brancifolia

 Alocasia brancifolia is a species of flowering plant in the family Araceae, native to the Moluccas and New Guinea.
 With its heavily dissected leaves it is sometimes kept as a houseplant.
 There appears to be a cultivar, 'Pink Passion', in which the markings on the petioles are pink instead of the usual brown.

+Similar to Alocasia zebrina, the leaf stalks of Alocasia brancifolia are striped.

+Taxonomy and etymology

+Alocasia brancifolia is named after the branching structure of its dissected leaves which is unique when compared to the leaves of the other species within the Alocasia genus.